Tommy Grady

-After being passed on in the 2008 NFL Draft, Grady signed with the Oklahoma City Yard Dawgs of af2 in 2009.
-When the Yard Dawgs transitioned into the Arena Football League, Grady was re-signed and led the Yard Dawgs to a 6–10 record.
-In 2011, Grady signed with the Utah Blaze, where he threw for 107 touchdowns while leading the Blaze to a 9–9 record, just missing the playoffs.
-After re-signing for the 2012 season, Grady posted the greatest single season for a quarterback in AFL history.
-He set single season records for touchdown passes (142) and passing yards (5,863), while also tying a single-game record with 12 touchdown passes against the Cleveland Gladiators.
-He re-signed with the Blaze in 2013 to a three-year maximum contract.
+After going undrafted in 2008, Grady played for the Oklahoma City Yard Dawgz of the af2 in 2009.
+He then played in the AFL from 2010 to 2016 and from 2018 to 2019 for the Yard Dawgz, Pittsburgh Power, Jacksonville Sharks, and Albany Empire.
+He played in the National Arena League (NAL) for the Sharks in 2017.

+In 2013, Grady set single-season AFL records for touchdown passes (142) and passing yards (5,863), while also tying a single-game record with 12 touchdown passes.
+He won ArenaBowl XXXII with the Empire in 2019, and was also a three-time AFL MVP.
+He later led the Empire to the NAL title in 2021.

 Early life

 On July 8, 2003, Grady committed to Oklahoma.
 Grady chose Oklahoma over offers from Florida State, Tennessee, UCLA, USC and Washington.

 College career

 Oklahoma

 Grady began his college career at the University of Oklahoma, He redshirted in 2003, and watched from the sidelines as starter Jason White won the Heisman Trophy.
 As White's backup in 2004, Grady completed 12 of 14 passes for 63 yards and one touchdown.